Carol Leader: Psychotherapist and Jungian psychoanalyst since 1990s to date

 Following a successful stage and television career, Leader quit acting to further her growing interests in mental health and human development.
 In the 1990s she retrained as a psychoanalytic psychotherapist and later, as a Jungian psychoanalyst.
 She also worked as a consultant in business and the arts.

 Today her time is spread between working in private practice and as a senior teaching Jungian analyst and supervisor and a senior psychoanalytic psychotherapist both with The British Psychotherapy Foundation, London.
 She is also a Fellow of the Neuropsychoanalysis Association.
 Leader offers workshops and gives lectures in person and on-line on a range of subjects related to human development, mental health, the arts, Jungian psychology and contemporary psychoanalysis.
 She was the 2014 professional winner, of the British Journal of Psychotherapy's Rosika Parker prize for her paper on William Blake and his relevance to clinical practice.

 Some of Leader's talks have been posted on YouTube and a number of her papers can be viewed on the on-line research platform Academia.

 Family

-Leader is married to Michael Maynard and they have one son: Jonathan Leader Maynard, a senior lecturer in International Politics, at King's College London.
+Leader is married to Michael Maynard and they have one son.